CallumJSuth/Portfolio/week3_workflow.md

 ![Image](https://github.com/CallumJSuth/Portfolio/blob/main/images/ss2-4.png)

-As I progressed on with my task (Further details in section below ) I proceeded to move the task through each appropriate stage
+As I progressed on with my task (Further details in section below ) I proceeded to move the task through each appropriate stage.

+Moving the task to the "In Review" section was the next step as by this point in development I had finished my code and was ready to begin testing and optimsations.

 ## Completing a Task